The University is currently operating on a normal schedule. Hartt Community Division activities are canceled today.

 The Maurice Greenberg Center for Judaic Studies is devoted to teaching and original research in Judaic Studies from the Biblical to the modern periods.
 Faculty from around the world have created programs that are diverse and stimulating to the student body.

-Founded in 1985 by a major endowment, the Center offers you an opportunity to choose from a rich array of exciting classes in six different areas: History, Bible, Jewish Law and Literature, Hebrew and Yiddish.
+Founded in 1985 by a major endowment, the Center offers you an opportunity to choose from a rich array of exciting classes in six different areas: History, Yiddish, and Arabic, Bible, Holocaust Studies, Israel Studies, and more.

-You may select one of three contract majors: Judaic Studies, pre-cantorial studies, or Jewish education (an integrated, dual major in Elementary Education and Judaic Studies).
-Contract majors are customized concentrations under the direct supervision of senior faculty.
+You may select one of two majors: Judaic Studies or Jewish education (an integrated, dual major in Elementary Education and Judaic Studies).
 Although course requirements may vary among majors, each program within the Center offers you:

 At the Greenberg Center, you will excavate the Biblical past through texts and archaeology, debate Talmudic scholars, delve into Holocaust studies, master Yiddish or Hebrew or both, discover the beauty of teaching what you have learned, explore Jewish life in America--the opportunities are endless.